darron/sendgrid_datadog/README.md

 But it's pretty inefficient as an Iron.io worker and will end up being pretty expensive.

 Going to abandon for now and re-do as a small Sinatra web app.

+You can adjust the Sendgrid Events webhook from [this page](https://sendgrid.com/app).